Jakski/jakski.github.io/posts/low-effort-website-monitoring.md

 ## What about other metrics?

 *Healthchecks* limits us to 10 kilobytes payload for each ping, but remember that we want to keep it simple, so it's not much of a problem.
-Rerranging our script into self-descriptive functions will be useful to include more checks:
+Rearranging our script into self-descriptive functions will be useful to include more checks:

 ```